BattletechModders/LowVisibility/README.md

 - [] Implement stealth multi-target prohibition

-- [] Hide some tooltip information at low sensor levels (evasion, stealth), etc?
+- [] No Lock penalties are multipliers for range penalties; 0.5 for visual, 1.0 for sensor.
+So at short range you get a -1 for sensors, -2 at medium, etc. Reflects that it's harder to shoot someone without a lock the further out you get.

+- [] Add a 'lv-max-info' tag that caps the level of info that can be returned for a given unit.
+This would support certain units like infantry that have been asked for.

+- [] Add a 'lv-sensor-roll-mod_m' tag that provides a modifier to the sensor check (positive or negative)

 ### Possible Additions

+- [] Add a ```lv-jammer-boost_mX``` and ```lv-probe-boost_mX``` that provide a flat +M to any attached jammer, probe.
+This allows them to build the 'IFF Jammer' they talked about.

 - [] Sensor info / penalty driven by range bands?
 You get more info at short range than long?

+- [] Hide/obfuscate some ranged attack tooltip information at low sensor levels (evasion, stealth), etc?
+If we do this, some folks won't understand why something is -2 or -3 until they get a better reading.

 - [] Add ability for a pilot to get a bad reading / critical failure.
 Tie to tactics as a roll, so poor pilots have it happen more often.
 In failure, show wrong name/tonnage/information to confuse the player.
 May need some hidden marker indicating that this is a false lead - possibly a temporarily value that can be removed once we introduce the mod.

-- [] No Lock penalties are multipliers for range penalties; 0.5 for visual, 1.0 for sensor.
-So at short range you get a -1 for sensors, -2 at medium, etc. Reflects that it's harder to shoot someone without a lock the further out you get.

-- [] Add a 'lv-max-info' tag that caps the level of info that can be returned for a given unit.
-This would support certain units like infantry that have been asked for.

-- [] Add a 'lv-sensor-roll-mod_m' tag that provides a modifier to the sensor check (positive or negative)

 - [] Should stealth have a visibility modifier that changes as you move move?
 I.e. 0.1 visibility if you don't move, 0.5 if you do, etc. (Think Chameleon shield - should make it harder to see the less you move)